allegheny-college-sandbox/midterm-solution/README.md

-# CMPSC 100-02 Practical Session 6
+# CMPSC 100-02 Mid-term exam

-* Assigned: 28 February 2020
+* Assigned: 2 March 2020
-* Due: 2 March 2020 by 11:00 AM
+* Due: 12 March 2020 by 1:30 PM
-* Point value: 10
+* Point value: 100

-In this practical session we explore `classes`, `objects`, `methods`, `return types`, and a fictional story about a pizza party.
+This exam explores various concepts up to our work with `reference types`.
+This exam is cumulative and potentially covers all knowledge gained up to this point in the course.

 * [Slack](https://cmpsc-100-02-sp-2020.slack.com)
 * [GitHub](https://www.github.com)
 * git
-* Markdown
 * [Atom](https://atom.io)
 * [Docker](https://www.docker.com/products/docker-desktop)
 * GatorGrader